sohamsarkar-math/sohamsarkar-math.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Mathematics (Applied), The University of Texas at Dallas, 2027 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Mathematics, University of Pune, 2020
-* B.S. in GitHub, GitHub University, 2012
+* B.Sc.
+(Honors) in Mathematics, University of Calcutta, 2018

 Work experience
 ======